In this episode, Byron and Jeff talk about AGI, machine learning, and healthcare.

 There are those who worry that the advances in artificial intelligence will have implications for human jobs.
 That eventually machines can learn new tasks faster than a human can, and then there's a group of people who are economically locked out of the productive economy.
 What are your thoughts on that?

-So, I mean I think it’s very clear that computers are going to be able to automate some aspects of some kinds of jobs and that those—the things they’re going to be able automate—is a growing set over time.
+So, I mean I think it's very clear that computers are going to be able to automate some aspects of some kinds of jobs, and that those jobs—the things they're going to be able to automate—are a growing set over time.
 And that has happened before, like the shift from agrarian societies to an industrial-based economy happened largely because we were able to automate a lot of the aspects of farm production, and that caused job displacement.

 But people found other things to do.
 And so, I'm a bit of an optimist in general and I think, you know, politicians and policymakers should be thinking about what the society structures we want to have in place should be if computers can suddenly do a lot more things than they used to be able to.
 But I think that's of largely a governmental and policy set of issues.